 Grab any opportunity and run with it!

-You hearing me on this one girlfriend?
+Are you hearing me on this one girlfriend?
 All you need is 30 mins to duck out the door and fit in some movement.
-As soon as your husband walks in the door or perhaps you just need to set your alarm 30mins earlier.
+As soon as your husband walks in the door or perhaps you just need to set your alarm 30 mins earlier.
 Just get it done.
 Too much thinking is your worst enemy.
 An opportunity missed is an opportunity gone…

 If you’re really looking to commit to an exercise plan then team up with a friend or group to go walking or jogging at regular intervals.
 That way you’re also enjoying some hard-earned social time while getting some exercise in.